Lewes Castle, Sussex Visit March 2002 - page 2

 Now talk about a posed photo!
 The spears look real enough in this

-picture but are, in fact, just painted onto the wall.
-Still,
+picture but are, in fact, just painted on the wall.
+Still, we

 |